hypercliq/audio-transcriber/README.md

 ## Acknowledgments

-- OpenAI for providing the Whisper model.
+- Thanks to OpenAI for providing the Whisper model.
-- The Python community for an excellent ecosystem of tools and libraries.
+- Gratitude to the Python community for its excellent ecosystem of tools and libraries.